Reyan1234567/Azernet/README.md

-# Zaha – Mobile ERP for Small Businesses
+# Azernet– Mobile ERP for Small Businesses

 Zaha (internally "Azernet") is an Expo-powered React Native application that helps small businesses track inventory, partners, orders, sales, purchases, withdrawals, and cash movements from a single mobile dashboard.
 It ships with opinionated UI components, rich forms, Supabase-backed data, and Expo Router navigation tailored for production deployments.